fdipuma/twotiercache/README.md

 ### Cookies Authentication SessionStore

-In ASP.NET Core Cookies authentication stores all auth session information (e.g. claims) into a cookie.
+In ASP.NET Core, Cookies Authentication stores all auth session information (e.g. claims) into a cookie.

 This makes the entire interaction stateless (which is good) but also allows this cookie to grow indefinitely each time a new claim is added to the user identity.